biopython/biopython.github.io/wiki/Intergenic_regions.md

 <bash> ./get\_intergene mygenbankfile.gb 1 </bash>

 Run on the genbank file.
-The intergenic sequences will appear in the file mygenbank.ign in FASTA format.
+The intergenic sequences will appear in the file mygenbank\_ign.fasta in FASTA format.

 [`category:Cookbook`](category:Cookbook "wikilink")